shahumSultan/Python-Test/README.md

 - Your time will be noted
 - Your progress is going to noted in this quiz

-# NOT TO USE GPT OR GOOGLE
+# DO NOT USE CHAT-GPT OR GOOGLE